-Environment rules

-The rules in this section are concerned with the language environment.
+Environment rules The rules in this section are concerned with the language environment.

 Rule I (required) All code shall conform to ISO 9899 standard C, with no extensions permitted.

+How the rule is checked

 The compiler will generate an error, indicating a violation of this rule, if the compiler is configured (using command line options or GUI options) to:

-- compile with IAR extensions - compile C++ code.
+• compile with IAR extensions

+• compile C++ code.

 Note: The compiler does not generate this error if you use IAR extensions from within the code by using a pragma directive.

-'''

-int far my_far_variable;
+Examples of rule violations

-int port @ 0xbeef;
+intfar my_far_variable; int port @ 0xbeef;

-'''

-'''

-#pragma location=0xbeef
+Example of correct code

-int port;
+#pragma location=0xbeef int port;

-'''

-Code written in languages other than C should only be used if there is a defined interface standard for object code to which the compiler/assemblers for both languages conform.
+Rule 2 (advisory) Code written in languages other than C should only be used if there is a defined interface standard for object code to which the compiler/assemblers for both languages conform.

+How the rule is checked

 Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.

-Assembler language functions that are called from C should be written as C functions containing only inline assembler language, and inline assembler language should not be embedded in normal code.
+Rule 3 (advisory) Assembler language functions that are called from C should be written as C functions containing only inline assembler language, and inline assembler language should not be embedded in normal code.

+How the rule is checked

 Violations of this rule are not checked for by the compiler or linker.

-Rule 4 (advisory) Provisions should be made for appropriate runtime checking.

-Violations of this rule are not checked for by the compiler or linker.

-Character sets

-The rules in this section are concerned with how character sets may be used.

-Only those characters and escape sequences which are defined in the ISO C standard shall be used.

-The compiler will generate an error, indicating a violation of this rule, if any of the following are read inside a string or character literal:

-- A character with an ASCII code outside the ranges 32-35, 37-63, 65-95, and 97 - 126 - An escape sequence that is not one of: \a, \b, \f, \n, \r, \t, \v, or \octal.

-Note: \$ (dollar), @ (at), and ' (backquote) are not part of the source character set.

-'''

-"Just my $0.02"

-"Just my £0.02"

-'''

-'''

-"Hello world!\n"

-'\n'

-'''

-Note: This rule aims to restrict undefined behavior and implementation-defined behavior.
+R ule 4 (advisory) Provisions should be made for appropriate runtime checking.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
+Character se ets The rules in this section are concerned with how character sets may be used.
+Ru ıle 5 (required) Only those characters and escape sequences which are defined in the ISO C standard shall be used.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if any of the following are read inside a string or character literal: • A character with an ASCII code outside the ranges 32-35, 37-63, 65-95, and 97-126 • An escape sequence that is not one of: $a, b, f, n, r, t, v, or $ Note: \$ (dollar), @ (at), and ' (backquote) are not part of the source character set.
+Examples of rule violations "Just my \$0.02" "Just my £0.02" Examples of correct code "Hello world!\n" '\n' Note: This rule aims to restrict undefined behavior and implementation-defined behavior.
 The implementation-defined behavior applies only when characters are converted to internal representation, which only applies to character constants and string literals.
 For that reason, the IAR Systems implementation restricts the usage of characters only within character literals and string literals; characters within comments are not restricted.